luxlike/udacity_SDC_AdvancedLaneLines/writeup.md

 I implemented `LaneLine` class to process pipe line And the pipe line process like this:

-  1.calibrate camera.
+  1.calibrate camera\
-  2.undistorted image.
+  2.undistorted image\
-  3.wraped image.
+  3.wraped image\
-  4.threshold wraped image.
+  4.threshold wraped image\
-  5.search each left,right line by blind and found method.
+  5.search each left,right line by blind and found method\
-  6.calcurate left,right radius of curvature.
+  6.calcurate left,right radius of curvature\
-  7.calcurate distance from center.
+  7.calcurate distance from center\
-  8.draw the lane and put text.
+  8.draw the lane and put text\

 Here's a [link to my video result](./project_video_output.mp4)